 Most inflatable SUPs for touring are 6 inches in thickness.
 That is because touring boards are generally longer than other types of boards, and longer boards require extra thickness to aid with rigidity with the increased surface areas involved.

 Both outline concepts work well, but it’s best to avoid extremes.
-An excessively narrow “needle” nose will impact stability and make it more challenging to paddle with a passenger or pet on board, and will be difficult to turn.
+An excessively narrow “needle” nose will impact stability and make it more challenging to paddle with a passenger or pet on-board and will be difficult to turn.
 An excessively narrow tail will feel wobbly when you step back on the board to initiate a turn.

-Pushing the fin to the back of the fin box will help the board to track straight with fewer corrective strokes, while pushing the fin to the front of the box will make the board easier to turn.
+Pushing the fin to the back of the fin box will help the board to track straight with fewer corrective strokes while pushing the fin to the front of the box will make the board easier to turn.
 A taller fin will further enhance tracking but it may bottom out in shallower water.
 These are subtle changes that are going to differ from paddler to paddler, so experimentation in fin position is really the key.

 A board with three removable fins can be advantageous for certain conditions.
 Adding side fins helps with board control in choppy or windy conditions, or on rivers with currents and turbulent waters.
 Having three fin boxes also opens some options when exploring shallow water areas, which are often some of the most interesting places to paddle.

 For casual touring, a smooth deck pad surface with a shallow texture will be the most comfortable on your bare feet and on your body if you lie down to stretch or work in some yoga.
 If you’ll be paddling on rivers or choppy waters, a diamond groove deck pad provides extra traction which can help keep you on the board when things get rough.

 A bungee tie down system at the front end of the deck pad is essential for touring, as you’ll need a water bottle at a minimum, and you really should paddle with a dry bag with first aid supplies on board for longer tours.

-Whilst a well-made inflatable touring SUP will easily carry the weight of extra cargo at the rear of the board, it does affect performance and can make the board difficult to paddle in strong wind and current, especially if poorly balanced.
-If you have that much gear to take on a long expedition, towing a second SUP or even a kayak with cargo can be a more user friendly experience – and it gives you some redundancy on your adventure.
+While a well-made inflatable touring SUP will easily carry the weight of extra cargo at the rear of the board, it does affect performance and can make the board difficult to paddle in strong wind and current, especially if poorly balanced.
+If you have that much gear to take on a long expedition, a correctly weighted touring SUP designed for that purpose is a good choice.

 This is why an inflatable can be an attractive option for a touring board.
-A 12’6” inflatable touring board is not much bulkier than a 10 foot all around board once it is rolled up, so an inflatable can let you choose your board length based purely on performance considerations.
+A 12’6” inflatable touring board is not much bulkier than a 10-foot all-around board once it is rolled up, so an inflatable can let you choose your board length based purely on performance considerations.

 The softer surface of an inflatable SUP will also be appreciated when the board is used for stretching or yoga.

-If you care more about relaxing and taking in the scenery, or you want a fitness oriented board that will be comfortable for stretching warm ups and occasional yoga, go for an inflatable in the 32 inch width range.
+If you care more about relaxing and taking in the scenery, or you want a fitness-oriented board that will be comfortable for stretching warm-ups and occasional yoga, go for an inflatable in the 32-inch width range.
 Finally, make sure the fin system gives you the options you need for the waters you’ll be exploring and you’ll be sure to make a great choice.